gwdg/matrix-doc/content/faq/_index.en.md

      | Universitätsmedizin Göttingen  | [https://auth.chat.umg.eu](https://auth.chat.umg.eu) |

   3. In the same browser window, i.e. on the auth-instance, switch to the ‘Settings’ tab, open the ‘End-to-end encryption’ item and click the red ‘Reset identity’ button.
   4. Switch back to the client (e.g. the element-client, we strongly recommend not to use the browser) and log out if you were not logged out automatically.
 Log back in again.
+If you are asked to put your security key or security phrase, select the option to reset it (should appear below the text field).
-  5. After login you should be asked to create a new key phrase or password.
+  5. After login you are asked to create a new security key phrase or password.
 Select one and create it and *SAVE IT SECURELY*, e.g. printing it or using a password-manager like KeePassXC or similar.
 To do this you may also follow [these steps](/settings/index.html).

 After the new login you session should be verified.
 If necessary you may also log into other clients, e.g. a smartphone, for verification you need to verify the login in the element client-session, so to speak the ‘main session’.
 Exchange of all necessary keys will then happen automatically in the background.